List of Britain's Got Talent finalists

 Britain's Got Talent is a British talent reality television series that first aired in 2007.
-As of 2 June 2019, there have been thirteen completed series.
+As of 11 June 2025, there have been eighteen completed series.
 The show has been spun off around the world under the Got Talent franchise.
 The competition is open to people of all ages who possess a talent.
 After the initial rounds of auditions, successful contestants are narrowed down by the judges.